-An internal candidate for reappointment, promotion or tenure is entitled to receive from their department a written itemized inventory of all items included in the relevant dossier that is sent to TPAC.
-Please note that the dossier contents as detailed below is a complete listing for tenure cases; certain other faculty actions do not require all of this material (for example, reappointments do not required letters from external evaluators).
+An internal candidate for reappointment, promotion or tenure is entitled to receive from their department a written itemized inventory of all items included in their dossier that is sent to TPAC.
+Please note that the dossier contents as detailed below is a complete listing for tenure cases with other faculty actions indicated in parentheses.
 The exact contents for specific faculty actions are listed on the Dean of the Faculty's Tenure and Promotion webpage.